wayne1116/LeetCode/Weekly Contest/Weekly Contest(211-220)/Weekly Contest 219/README.md

 - Maximum Height by Stacking Cuboids(Hard)

-## Count of Matches in Tournament
+## 1688.
+Count of Matches in Tournament
 To solve this problem, just follow the description in the problem and write down the code.

-## Partitioning Into Minimum Number Of Deci-Binary Numbers
+## 1689.
+Partitioning Into Minimum Number Of Deci-Binary Numbers
+The simple idea solving this problem is to find the largest digit number in the string.